elmpoint-org/epc-next/README.md

 ## Links

-- The [beta site](https://one.elmpoint.xyz/) can be found here.
+- The [site](https://www.elmpoint.org/) can be found here.
 - See the [Overall Progress board](https://github.com/orgs/elmpoint-org/projects/3?pane=info) for most recent project status.
 - See the [Issue Tracker](https://github.com/elmpoint-org/epc-next/issues?q=sort%3Aupdated-desc+) for the highest technical detail and most up-to-date progress (and to submit bugs).
 - General discussion, feature suggestions, or open-ended questions can be added to the [discussions board](https://github.com/elmpoint-org/epc-next/discussions).

 ## Contributing

 Website editors can most easily make contributions through the website CMS (Content Management System).
-If you have website editing permissions, head to [elmpoint.org/cms](https://one.elmpoint.xyz/cms/pages) to get started.
+If you have website editing permissions, head to [elmpoint.org/cms](https://www.elmpoint.org/cms/pages) to get started.

 To edit anything else not found in the CMS editor, **you'll need a free Github account**.
 Editing simple text or hard-coded items such as the sidebar links can be easily done [on this Github site](#editing-website-data-online).
 More complex operations may require [running the code locally](#running-the-code-locally).